doublesecretagency/craft-googlemaps/docs/guides/region-biasing.md

 ## Formatting options

 Since the underlying Google API is ultimately looking for a string of components, you are allowed to specify the `components` value as a **string**.
 Or for readability, you may find it easier to specify the `components` value as an **associative array**.
-Either way is perfectly valid approach.
+Either way can be a perfectly valid approach.

 :::code
 ```twig